dlay-io/dlay-core/readme.md

 # After - Cron no more
 Schedule your tasks over http

-A multi-worker task scheduling tool backed by Couchdb and Node.js.
+After was projected to handle any type of time based task.
+This is multi-worker task scheduling tool backed by Couchdb and Node.js.

 # After 101
 This is a Couchdb based software, so when you are interacting to this Http interface you are talking directly to Couchdb database.